The Complex Commercial Litigation Law Review: France

 - in favour of the obligor, when the contract was freely negotiated;51 and

 - in favour of the party who did not draft the contract, for standard form agreements.52

-As parties must not only comply with the express provisions of their contract but also with all consequences as equity, customs or law may give them,53 judges may discover obligations that were not expressly incorporated in the contract, such as an obligation to ensure the security of the passengers in an agreement related to the provision of transportation services.54
+As parties must not only comply with the express provisions of their contract but also with all consequences that equity, customs or law may give them,53 judges may discover obligations that were not expressly incorporated in the contract, such as an obligation to ensure the security of the passengers in an agreement related to the provision of transportation services.54

 iv Hierarchy of evidence regarding contractual meaning